On November 21st the day before my Birthday I headed up to Oliver to attend their annual Christmas Craft fair. Something I had never attended before.

 Much like the Penticton Christmas Craft Fair & Sustainable living Show I was Once again I was blown away by the extraordinary talent on display at the craft fair where artisans, crafters, bakers and entrepreneurs gathered to showcase their ware.

 More importantly I was very impressed by the community support and spirit that was in full swing.
-Which showed the community fully supporting the Shift your Shopping Movement as well as continuing to Buy local and buy BC.
-Which at the end of the day encourages community strength and growth in economy.
+Which showed the community fully supporting the Shift your Shopping Movement as

 During this craft fair the first few booths were selling Christmas Decorations.
 My mom purchased me this gorgeous stained lightly pink glass Icicle from Starfire Stain Glass made by Lorie which she will be giving me for Christmas [I.e I have no photos of]